a-sit-plus/signum/docs/docs/examples.md

     * containing an ASN.1 boolean
 5. Line 12 ensures that the next child is an ASN.1 primitive, encoding an unsigned integer (in case an `UInt` is expected)
 6. Line 13 tackles the alternative and ensures that the next child contains a properly encoded ASN.1 time
-7. Lastly, lines 15-16 make sure no additional content is present, thus fully verifying the structure as a whole.

 ## Issuing Binding Certificates